This chapter will reveal how to fire the passion of your clients and help them achieve their fitness goals.

 This helps clients understand the “why” behind their training and certainly can reinforce their commitment levels.

-So keep on reminding them that they are building towards new exercise moments and make them special when they happen.
+So keep reminding them that they are building towards new exercise moments and make them special when they happen.

 So what exactly is motivation?